OWASP/owasp-masvs/Document/0x01-Acknowledgements.md

 ## About the Standard

-The Mobile Application Security Verification Standard is a list of security requirements for mobile apps that can be used by architects, developers, testers, security professionals, and consumers to define what a secure mobile application is.
+The Mobile Application Security Verification Standard is a list of security requirements for mobile applications that can be used by architects, developers, testers, security professionals, and consumers to define what a secure mobile application is.

 ## Copyright and License